Computer Science, Design & Journalism

 Degree-seeking students enrolled through the College of Arts and Sciences or College of Nursing are required to complete CPS 200: Making the Transition to College.
 Students who have successfully completed the RSP Culture of Collegiate life course and inter-college transfer to either the College of Arts and Sciences or College of Nursing are not required to complete this requirement.

-Associate of Science (A.S.)
+Associate In Science (A.S.)
 Degree programs

 Required Course